 Recommendation for Consideration

-Admissions decisions are based on the total student portfolio and demonstrated potential for contribution to the university and probability for success at Bethune-Cookman University.
+Admissions decisions are holistic and based on the total student portfolio and demonstrated potential for contribution to the university and probability for success at Bethune-Cookman University.
 In the application review process, B-CU strives to discover students who will bring academic and creative achievements and who have a proven commitment to community service and leadership.

 Decisions for admissions will be based on the strength of the academic curriculum, grade point average, SAT or ACT test scores, extracurricular activities, and potential contribution to the university.
 Important Note for All Applicants: Admissions decisions include Acceptance, Deferral, Wait List and Denial.

 Upon acceptance, submit the following: